stts-se/piper1-gpl/TRAINING.md

 Using `--ckpt_path` is recommend since it will speed up training a lot, even if the checkpoint is from a different language.
 Only `medium` quality checkpoints are supported without [tweaking other settings][audio-config].

-Run `script/train --help` for many more options.
+Run `python3 -m piper.train fit --help` for many more options.

 ## Exporting